Webcomic / Verlore Geleentheid

 - Fantasy Counterpart Culture: The map of inhabited space looks suspiciously like something else.
 In addition, Atlantis appears to have had similarities to Japan and Ancient Egypt, while the Om-Ankh soldier pictured was wearing what appeared to be a Roman centurion's uniform.

-- Fish out of Water: Though they both seem to have adjusted fairly well.
+- Fish out of Water: Louwrens and Jane, though they both seem to have adjusted fairly well.

 - Alien Among Us: Inverted by Louwrens, who has little problem due to the aforementioned counterpart culture.

 - Fish Out of Temporal Water: It's mentioned out of hand that Jane got an Exposition Beam upon thawing out so she understands modern language.
 Though the whole reason she is in high school is that her therapist thought it would help "stabilize" her.

 - Flatline: "Biep biep bieeeeeeeeeeeeeee..."
 A rare nonlethal example.

 - Four-Fingered Hands: One of Louwrens's first hints that something was different.